 Citrix recommends that users consult the published best practices documentation for deploying Citrix Gateway applications and VDAs within their environments.
-Additional considerations regarding on-premises StoreFront deployment and network connectivity are as follows:

 Citrix Cloud Connector network access requirements

-- The communication used in Citrix Cloud for HTTPS is TLS 1.0, 1.1, or 1.2.
+- The communication used in Citrix Cloud for HTTPS is TLS.
+(See Deprecation of TLS versions.)

-- VDAs (port 80, both inbound and outbound) plus 1494 and 2598 inbound if using Citrix Gateway service
+- VDAs: Port 80, both inbound and outbound. plus 1494 and 2598 inbound if using Citrix Gateway service

-- StoreFront servers (port 80 inbound)
+- StoreFront servers: Port 80 inbound.

-- Citrix Gateways, if configured as a STA (port 80 inbound)
+- Citrix Gateways, if configured as a STA: Port 80 inbound.

 - Active Directory domain controllers